46th Ward Aldermanic Spring Internship – Part Time

 Goal: The 46th Ward Aldermanic Internship program provides interns with professional experience in the government services office of a Chicago City Council member.
-Interns will support community members in accessing City services, working alongside office colleagues; research and follow city policy and legislation; organize community events with their internship mentor; and explore a topic for a semester-long project, dictated by the interests of the individual intern and the needs of the office.
+Interns will support community members in accessing City services, working alongside office colleagues; research and follow city policy and legislation; organize community events with their internship mentor.
+Interns will also choose specific focus area topics for the summer, dictated by the interests of the individual intern and the needs of the office.
 Interns will learn how elected officials work behind the scenes to benefit their constituents.

 Location: Alderman James Cappleman’s 46th Ward Service Office is located at 4544 N. Broadway in Chicago’s Uptown neighborhood.
 Certain job tasks may require traveling to City Hall or locally within the ward.